As a native New Englander who grew up using sarcasm quite frequently, I got used to hearing the phrase:

 But as we all know, in text, that saying doesn’t apply.

-We can’t hear the tone of an author’s voice when we’re reading, we have toy on the way an article, ebook, or landing page is presented to fully grasp its intended message.
+We can’t hear the tone of an author’s voice when we’re reading, we have to rely on the way an article, ebook, or post-click landing page is presented to fully grasp its intended message.